dsolstad/hygiene-checker.py/README.md

-# hcheck.py
+# hygiene-check.py
-A passive hygiene scanner, presented as an API, to check for weaknesses of a domain.
+A passive hygiene checker, presented as an API, to check for weaknesses of a domain.

 ## Requirements
 ```